SwaroopGiri/Pivpn-wireguard-configuration/README.md

 `pivpn add`
 2. You will be prompted to type a name for client.
 Type a name of your choice and press Enter.
 3. A profile will be created and saved in default path /home/pi/configs.
+4. Type 'pivpn -qr'
+5. Input serial number of your added client.
+6. A QR code will be generated on your screen.
+7. If you're using Android/IOS client, Download [Wireguard](https://www.wireguard.com/install/) application from PlayStore/App Store.
+8. Select '+' icon and select scan.
+9. Scan the displayed QR code, input name of your choice.
+10. VPN is successfully configured on your client.
+11. To check connected clients on your Pivpn, type `pivpn -c`

 **Troubleshooting**

-If you're unable to connect, type `pivpn -d`
+1. If you're unable to connect, type `pivpn -d`

 Check whether your pivpnHOST: <Your public IP>